 Netherlands-based Redevco and VINCI Immobilier, a subsidiary of the VINCI group, unveiled plans for the mixed use project The 31 in the historic centre of Lille at last year's MAPIC.
-The stores and food and leisure outlets are now scheduled to open in the spring of 2021 and the hotel and offices will follow.
+The stores and food and leisure outlets are in the process of opening as France eases lockdown rules and the hotel and offices will follow.